api-platform/docs/core/dto.md

 # Using Data Transfer Objects (DTOs)

- The DTO mechanism of API Platform allows to create specialized representations of a (usually large) object or graph of objects also available through their own endpoints.
- For internal objects, a simple [data provider](data-providers.md) and a corresponding public class mapped as an API Resource must be used instead.
- Using API Platform DTOs and data transformers should be rare.

- In most cases, [the DTO pattern](https://en.wikipedia.org/wiki/Data_transfer_object) can be implemented using an API Resource class representing the public data model exposed through the API.
+ As stated in [the general design considerations](design.md), in most cases [the DTO pattern](https://en.wikipedia.org/wiki/Data_transfer_object) should be implemented using an API Resource class representing the public data model exposed through the API and [a custom data provider](data-providers.md).
+In such cases, the class marked with `@ApiResource` will act as a DTO.

- This class **don't have to be mapped with a Doctrine entity**, as explained in [the General Design Considerations](design.md).
- It must not be tight to the internal data model.
-It's the responsibility of the [Data Provider](data-providers.md) to fetch data from the persistence system and to convert it to a API Resource class.
- **API Platform's Data Transformers must not be used for this purpose.**
+However, it's sometimes useful to use a specific class to represent and manipulate the input or the output related to a resource.
+It's what enable API Platform's DTO mechanism and data transformers.

 ## Specifying an Input or an Output Data Representation